deepak-chouhan/deepak-chouhan/README.md

 ## 👋 Hi, I’m Deepak.
-- 👀 I like designing Websites, Games and Machine Learning Projects.
+- 👀 I like designing Websites, Games, and Machine Learning Projects.
 - 🌱 I’m currently learning DevSecOps.
 - 📫 How to reach me ... <a target="__blank" href="https://www.linkedin.com/in/dcdeepakdc/">`LinkedIn`</a> <a target="__blank" href="https://deepakchouhan.tech/">`Website`</a> <a target="__blank" href="https://www.instagram.com/dcdeepakdc/">`Instagram`</a>